DylanWangWQF/HT2ML/README.md

 **Linear Regression**
 - *HETEE* vs HE only baseline

 To explore the performance gains of processing integer-based task that HETEE achieves, we compare HETEE with HE only baseline.
 HE only baseline is an implementation of linear regression with the protection of only HE.
-We re-implement Wu et al's work [SI-HE](https://github.com/dwu4/fhe-si) with the latest version of HE and set it as HE only baseline.
+We re-implement Wu et al's work [SI-HE](https://github.com/dwu4/fhe-si) with the latest version of HElib and set it as HE only baseline.

 **CNN Inference**
 - *HETEE* vs HE only baseline (E2DM)